What is acute hepatitis C?

-Acute hepatitis C is a contagious disease caused by the hepatitis C virus (HCV), which is spread through contact with infected blood and bodily fluids.
-This disease damages a person’s liver.
-There are two types of hepatitis C: acute and chronic.
+Hepatitis C is a contagious disease caused by HCV, which is spread through contact with blood and bodily fluids that contain HCV.
+This disease damages your liver.
+There are two types of hepatitis C infection: acute and chronic.

-The disease may improve or resolve without treatment.
-However, it leads to chronic infection in 75 to 85 percent of cases.
-The chronic form may cause long-term problems in the liver, including liver damage and liver cancer.
+Acute hepatitis C may improve or resolve without treatment.
+It leads to chronic infection in 75 to 85 percent of cases.
+The chronic form may cause long-term problems in your liver, including liver damage and liver cancer.

 Symptoms don’t always appear immediately.
-Symptoms may be noticeable within 14 days in some people.
-Others may take as long as six months to produce any sign.
-According to Centers for Disease Control and Prevention (CDC), the average period is six to seven weeks.
-However, 75 percent of people who contract acute hepatitis C will never experience any symptoms.
+Symptoms may be noticeable within 14 days but may take as long as six months to produce any sign.
+The average period it takes to show symptoms is

 Symptoms of acute hepatitis C range from very mild to severe.
 They include:

 - dark urine